zaius/docs/content/docs/web-interface/step-registry.md

 Each [step](/docs/steps/index.html) has a detailed page that shows all the information you need to start using it.
-In the header you will find some basic information on the version number, who published it, last updated and how many uses it has.
+In the header you will find some basic information on the version number, who published it, last updated and how many times it has been executed.

 #### How to use it